whispir/mle-challenge/SUBMISSION.md

+# Intro & Prerequisite:

+- kubectl
+- minikube
+- Docker
+- Python3.8

 # Training:

 ## Training on VM
-- A dir called `lightning_logs` will be created and contain the checkpoint & tensorboard event
+- A dir called `lightning_logs` will be created (under the working dir by default) and contain the checkpoint, tensorboard event and `config.yaml` so you can always reproduce the experiments with the yaml.
+  Ideally this logging directory could go to s3 or EFS, so we have a centralised place to manage those "by-products"
-- Each experiment should have their own `.yaml` file (under [configs](configs)), alternatively one can overwrite the default value through CLI
+- Each experiment could have their own `.yaml` file (under [configs](configs)), alternatively one can overwrite the default value through CLI.
+  Again a copy of `.yaml` will always be saved to `lightning_logs`.

 ```bash
 # use config file
 python3 windml/train_net.py --config configs/config.test.yaml